 Once the system is updated, again go to the Application launcher and this time open “Software & updates“.

-Go to Updates Tab and for “Notify me of a new Ubuntu version” select “For long-term support versions” from the drop-down box.
+Go to the Updates Tab and for “Notify me of a new Ubuntu version” select “For long-term support versions” from the drop-down box.
 After that simply close the app.

 Open command box